llhabers/sqlalchemy-challenge/README.md

 ## Task

-I decied to use SQLAlchemy and Flask app to conduct an analysis and well as creating a web page to review my results.
+I decided to use SQLAlchemy and Flask app to conduct an analysis and well as creating a web page to review my results.

 ### Task 1: Climate Analysis and Exploration<br>
 #### Precipitation Analysis<br>